plhsystems/stargate-mainboard-esp32/firmware/doc/diagnostic-page.md

 # Diagnostic page

 This page should display any fatal/error/warning preventing the Stargate from working correctly.
 As long as it could spin it is considered functional.

+This page may be replaced by an overlay on top of the page.
+Not yet decided.

 ## Level

 | Level | Description |
 |---|---|